Eiger: Geographic setting and description

-Although the north face of the Eiger is almost free of ice, significant glaciers lie at the other sides of the mountain.
+Although the Eiger's north face is almost ice-free, significant glaciers lie on the other sides of the mountain.
 The Eiger Glacier flows on the southwestern side of the Eiger, from the crest connecting it to the Mönch down to 2400 m, south of Eigergletscher railway station, and feeds the Weisse Lütschine through the Trümmelbach.
 On the east side, the Ischmeer–well visible from the windows of Eismeer railway station–flows eastwards from the same crest then turns to the north below the impressive wide Fiescherwand, the north face of the Fiescherhörner triple summit (4049 m) down to about 1600 m of the Lower Grindelwald Glacier system.

-The massive composition of the Eiger, Mönch, and Jungfrau constitutes an emblematic sight of the Swiss Alps and is visible from many places on the Swiss Plateau and the Jura Mountains in the northwest.
+The massive composition of the Eiger, Mönch, and Jungfrau constitutes a symbolic sight of the Swiss Alps and is visible from many places on the Swiss Plateau and the Jura Mountains in the northwest.
 The higher Finsteraarhorn (4270 m) and Aletschhorn (4190 m), which are located about 10 km to the south, are generally less visible and situated in the middle of glaciers in less accessible areas.
 As opposed to the north side, the south and east sides of the range consist of large valley glaciers extending for up to 22 km, the largest (beyond the Eiger drainage basin) being those of Grand Aletsch, Fiesch, and Aar Glaciers, and is thus uninhabited.
 The whole area, the Jungfrau-Aletsch protected area, comprising the highest summits and largest glaciers of the Bernese Alps, was inscribed as a UNESCO World Heritage Site in 2001.

-In July 2006, a piece of the Eiger, amounting to approximately 700,000 cubic metres of rock, fell from the east face.
-As it had been noticeably cleaving for several weeks and fell into an uninhabited area, there were no injuries and no buildings were hit.
+In July 2006, a piece of the Eiger fell from the east face, amounting to approximately 700,000 cubic metres of rock.
+As it had been noticeably cleaving for several weeks and fell into an uninhabited area, no injuries or buildings were hit.